Jeevan177/PDF-Compliance-Checking-Web-App/README.md

 # 📄 PDF Compliance Checking Web App

-A full-stack web application for automated compliance verification from uploaded PDF and text files.
-Built with **FastAPI** for a fast and efficient backend and **Next.js + Tailwind CSS** for a responsive frontend, the app provides real-time results, smooth user experience, and modular code structure.
+A full-stack web application that enables users to upload PDF documents and rule files (text) to automatically perform compliance checking using LLMs and vector search.
+Built with FastAPI for the backend and Next.js for the frontend.
+The backend uses LangChain with a Groq-hosted LLM (`deepseek-r1-distill-llama-70b`) to semantically match uploaded compliance rules against the contents of a PDF.

 ---

 ## 🚀 Features

-### 🛠 Backend (FastAPI)
+### 🔧 Backend Features

-- ⚡ Asynchronous API using FastAPI
+- FastAPI with async support
-- 📎 File upload support for PDF and text files
+- File upload handling for PDF and text files
-- 🧠 Modular compliance logic via service architecture
+- Integrated compliance checking using LLM (LangChain + Groq)
+- PDF parsing using LangChain's PDFPlumberLoader
+- Vector-based semantic search using FAISS and HuggingFace embeddings
-- ⚠️ Centralized error handling and logging
+- Proper error handling and logging
+- CORS configuration for frontend integration
-- 🔐 Environment variable support using `.env`
+- Environment variable management via `.env`
-- 🔗 CORS support for frontend-backend communication

-### 🎨 Frontend (Next.js + Tailwind CSS)
+### 🎨 Frontend Features

-- 🧩 Modular React components
+- Next.js with React components
-- 🗂 Drag & drop file uploads via `react-dropzone`
+- Drag & drop file upload using `react-dropzone`
-- ⏳ Loading indicators and real-time feedback
+- Real-time processing indicators
-- 💡 Clean UI with Tailwind CSS
+- Responsive design with Tailwind CSS
-- 📱 Fully responsive and mobile-friendly design
-- ❗ Error handling with user-friendly feedback
+- Error handling and user feedback
+- Clean display of compliance results

 ---
 ## ⚙️ Getting Started

 ### Backend Setup (FastAPI)